orchidsoftware/orchid.software/source/en/docs/promote.md

 ## Help for other users

-Besides creating a good development platform, it is also extremely important for us to create a strong community around it.
+Besides, creating a good development platform, it is also extremely important for us to create a strong community around it.
   You can help us achieve this goal directly by helping other ORCHID users.

 - **Create tutorials.** At all levels, new tutorials are welcome across the community;